-Should you wish to remove content or information after you have posted it, you may do so by logging into your Capcom account and clicking either the "garbage can" or "x" icon located on your post.
-Alternatively, you may contact us at email@example.com with your request.
-In addition, Capcom provides all registered users the ability to completely and permanently delete their account information including all comments, blogs, and forum posts.
+Should you wish to remove content or information after you have posted it, you may do so by logging in to your Capcom account and clicking either the "garbage can" or "x" icon located on your post.
+In addition, Capcom provides all registered users the ability to permanently delete their account information, including all comments, blogs, and forum posts.
 To delete your Capcom-Unity account, please log in and visit this link: http://www.capcom-unity.com/help/remove_user.one.
 Please note that deleting your profile cannot be reversed.
+Alternatively, you may contact us at firstname.lastname@example.org with your request.

 Please also note that removal of this content or information from public view does not guarantee complete or comprehensive removal.
-After your removal request has been honored, we may retain copies of the content or information you have previously posted on our servers.
-We are not required to remove your posted content or information if it has been rendered anonymous or if we are required by law to retain it.
+After your removal request has been honored, we may retain copies of the content or information you have previously posted on our servers if we have a legal basis for doing so.
+For example, we are not required to remove your posted content or information if it has been rendered anonymous or if we are ordered by a court to retain it.
 Additionally, we do not have control over third parties (e.g., other users) who may have copied or reposted this information.

-We may also use your personal information for other purposes such as "Operational Uses."
-For example, we may use your information to send you administrative communications either about your account with us or about features of our websites.
+We may also use your personal information for other purposes, such as operational uses necessary to conduct our business or provide the Services.
+For example, we may use your information to send you administrative communications either about your account with us or about features of our Services.

-For practical reasons, we treat personal information submitted to us in a business capacity different from information we receive in a non-business capacity.
-Personal information submitted to us in a business capacity (e.g., resumes) may be shared with third parties, depending on the nature of the inquiry.
+For practical reasons, we treat personal information submitted to us in an employment context differently from information we receive in other contexts.
+Personal information submitted to us in an employment context (e.g., employment applications and resumes) may be shared with third parties, depending on the nature of the inquiry.

 Purchase or Sale of Businesses

-Our company does not share and has not reserved the right to rent or sell personal or demographic information with third parties for their direct marketing purposes.
+Without your consent, our company does not share and has not reserved the right to rent or sell your personal or demographic information to third parties for their direct marketing purposes.

-Disclosures Required By Law and Disclosures to Help Protect the Security and Safety of Our Websites and Others
+Disclosures Required By Law and Disclosures to Help Protect the Security and Safety of Our Services and Others

 We will disclose personal information when we believe in good faith that disclosure is required by law (e.g., court order or subpoena) or to help:

-Since 2005, California Civil Code Section 1798.83 permits our customers who are California residents to request certain information regarding our disclosure of personal information to third parties for their direct marketing purposes.
+California Civil Code Section 1798.83 permits our customers who are California residents to request certain information regarding our disclosure of personal information to third parties for their direct marketing purposes.
 However, as previously stated, we do not share information with third parties for their direct marketing purposes.
-If you still have inquiries regarding our disclosure policy, please contact us:
+If you still have inquiries regarding our disclosure policy, please contact us at:

 185 Berry Street, Suite 1200